HOST-MICROBE INTERACTOME

 2016 she was promoted “maître assistante” and established several tools to monitor lipid flows from D. discoideum to intracellular mycobacteria.
 Besides lipid metabolism, Caroline also worked on zinc and ZnT transporters and their role in the bactericidal defense of D. discoideum and during mycobacteria infection.

 In September 2019 Caroline started the junior research group Molecular Infection Biology at the University of Osnabrück, Germany.
 The main research interest of the group is to unravel the molecular mechanisms by which intracellular mycobacteria acquire host lipids.
 In 2023 Caroline Barisch joined the Research Center Borstel (FZB) and the Biology Department of the University of Hamburg.
-The Barisch lab is now located at Centre for Structural Systems Biology (CSSB) @DESY, Hamburg in autumn 2023.
+The Barisch lab is now located at Centre for Structural Systems Biology (CSSB) @DESY, Hamburg.

 Lab Technician